klb2/ris-phase-hopping/README.md

   varying RIS phases.
 - `discrete_phases.py`: Python script that runs the simulations for randomly varying RIS phases with only a discrete set of possible phase values.
+- `ergodic_capacity.py`: Python script that calculates the ergodic capacities for phase hopping systems with different numbers of elements.
 - `phases.py`: Python module that contains helper functions to generate the RIS phases according to the different scenarios.